Cathode ray tube: Ionizing radiation

-The density of the x-rays that would be generated by a CRT is low because the raster scan of a typical CRT distributes the energy of the electron beam across the entire screen.
-Voltages above 15,000 volts are enough to generate "soft" x-rays.
-However, since CRTs may stay on for several hours at a time, the amount of x-rays generated by the CRT may become significant, hence the importance of using materials to shield against x-rays, such as the thick leaded glass and barium-strontium glass used in CRTs.
+The density of the X-rays that would be generated by a CRT is low because the raster scan of a typical CRT distributes the energy of the electron beam across the entire screen.
+Voltages above 15,000 volts are enough to generate "soft" X-rays.
+However, since CRTs may stay on for several hours at a time, the amount of X-rays generated by the CRT may become significant, hence the importance of using materials to shield against X-rays, such as the thick leaded glass and barium-strontium glass used in CRTs.

-Concerns about x-rays emitted by CRTs began in 1967 when it was found that TV sets made by General Electric were emitting "X-radiation in excess of desirable levels".
+Concerns about X-rays emitted by CRTs began in 1967 when it was found that TV sets made by General Electric were emitting "X-radiation in excess of desirable levels".
 It was later found that TV sets from all manufacturers were also emitting radiation.
-This caused television industry representatives to be brought before a U.S. congressional committee, which later proposed a federal radiation regulation bill, which became the 1968 Radiation Control for Health and Safety Act.
+This caused TV industry representatives to be brought before a U.S. congressional committee, which later proposed a federal radiation regulation bill, which became the 1968 Radiation Control for Health and Safety Act.
 It was recommended to TV set owners to always be at a distance of at least 6 feet from the screen of the TV set, and to avoid "prolonged exposure" at the sides, rear or underneath a TV set.
 It was discovered that most of the radiation was directed downwards.
 Owners were also told to not modify their set's internals to avoid exposure to radiation.
 Headlines about "radioactive" TV sets continued until the end of the 1960s.
 There once was a proposal by two New York congressmen that would have forced TV set manufacturers to "go into homes to test all of the nation's 15 million color sets and to install radiation devices in them".
 The FDA eventually began regulating radiation emissions from all electronic products in the US.